When will the lineup be finalised?

-A separate early arrival ticket is no longer needed this year.
-We will be opening the parking and camping sites for all Rock am Ring attendees in possession of a valid Rock am Ring parking / camping ticket at 12pm on Wednesday 30 May 2018.
+No early arrival ticket is needed.
+We will be opening the parking and camping sites for all Rock am Ring attendees in possession of a valid Rock am Ring parking / camping ticket at 12pm on Wednesday 05 June 2019.

 Are wristbands being issued all weekend?